Reverse psychology: Psychological reactance theory

 Reverse psychology can fall under many different psychological influence techniques.
 Reverse psychology is sometimes referred to as psychological reactance, the aroused state that occurs when freedom is threatened or eliminated.
 The higher stake or more freedoms that are threatened, the more arousal that can be expected.
 People prefer to be free to select what they like.
 When that freedom is taken away, they are motivated to restore it.
 Psychological reactance can be better explained as the idea that an item will be wanted more if people are told they cannot have it, which can relate to reverse psychology on some levels.
 Another influence technique that relates to reverse psychology is strategic self-anticonformity.
 Strategic self-anticonformity is when a person advocates a position opposite of their true thought while hiding the fact that they are using a persuasion tactic.
 A typical example of such is marketing techniques or tricks such as "do not click this link" or "do not push this button."
 Strategic self-anticonformity and psychological reactance relate to their expected negativity or disagreeableness from their influence target.

 In psychotherapy

 Closely associated with reverse psychology in psychotherapy is the technique of "the Paradoxical intervention....This technique has also been called 'prescribing the symptom' and 'antisuggestion.
 The therapist frames their message so that resistance to it promotes change.

-Such interventions "can have a similar impact as humor in helping clients cast their problems in a new light....By going with, not against, the client's resistance, the therapist makes the behavior less attractive".
+Such interventions "can have a similar impact as humour in helping clients cast their problems in a new light....By going with, not against, the client's resistance, the therapist makes the behaviour less attractive".
 This is referred to as reframing.
-This means pretending to agree with clients' thoughts and beliefs; reaffirming them out loud to make the clients themselves realize their fallibility.
+This means pretending to agree with clients' thoughts and beliefs; reaffirming them out loud to make them realize their fallibility.